Paz Oil Company: Foundation, names, and ownership in the 20th century

-Wolfson sold his company holdings in 1981 to the State of Israel, who sold it in 1988 to the Australian Jack Liberman.
-Since 1999, the Israeli businessman Zadik Bino owns the majority of the shares, with the Liberman family and other groups holding minority interests.
+Wolfson sold his holdings in the company in 1981 to the State of Israel, which sold it in 1988 to the Australian Jack Liberman.
+Since 1999, the Israeli businessman Zadik Bino has owned the majority of the shares, with the Liberman family and other groups holding minority interests.

 Investments and market reach in the 21st century

-In 1999, Paz acquired 74 percent of the Israeli fast food chain Burger Ranch.
-In late 2001, Paz completed the acquisition of Burger Ranch, becoming 100 percent owners of the chain.
+In 1999, Paz acquired 74 percent of the Israeli fast-food chain Burger Ranch.
+In late 2001, Paz completed the acquisition, becoming 100 percent owners of the chain.
 New branches of Burger Ranch were opened at Paz gas stations.
 In 2006, Paz sold the chain to the Israeli businessman Yossi Hoshinski.

-In August 2006 Paz won a tender to acquire the Ashdod Oil Refineries with a NIS 3.5 billion bid, from Oil Refineries Ltd; which was forced to break its monopoly on oil refining in Israel.
+In August 2006, Paz won a tender to acquire the Ashdod Oil Refineries with a NIS 3.5 billion bid, from Oil Refineries Ltd; which was forced to break its monopoly on oil refining in Israel.
 The acquisition made Paz Israel's most powerful energy company and its owner Zadik Bino the industry's most powerful figure.

 In 2012, Paz held 30% of the Israeli fuel market and 31% of the Israeli gas stations.
 On 12 February 2020, Paz Oil was listed on the United Nations list of companies operating in West Bank settlements.
 On 5 July 2021, Norway's largest pension fund KLP said it would divest from Paz Oil as it helped to power Israeli settlements in the West Bank.

 In March 2021, Paz acquired the Super Yuda supermarket chain for 170 million NIS.
 In August that year, it also acquired the Freshmarket chain.